-The Houston County School District has an automated emergency communication system, School Messenger, which may be used in the event of emergencies such as school closings, evacuations, natural disasters, off-campus events, school lockdowns, or other major incidents.
-It also provides schools an opportunity to notify parents of school events, items of importance, and upcoming important dates.
-School Messenger delivers a message to parents by telephone or e-mail.
-This messenger system enables the delivery of a fast, accurate message and is a valuable addition to our school safety program.
-Please ensure that your child's school has accurate telephone numbers and e-mails on file.
+All parents should download the Houston County School District app to their mobile device(s).
+The app will be used by schools and the district office to notify parents of school events, items or importance, and upcoming important dates.
+The District also has an automated emergency communication system that can be used to deliver urgent or timely communication such as school closings, evacuations, natural disasters, off-campus events, school lock-downs, or other major incidents.
+Messages can be sent to parents by text, email, or through a recorded message by telephone.
+This system enables the delivery of a fast, accurate message and is a valuable addition to our school safety program.
+Please ensure that your child's school has an accurate telephone number/email on file.